-Apple Valley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Apple Valley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Apple Valley is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Apple Valley who work in office and administrative support (13.34%), sales jobs (10.04%), and teaching (9.39%).
+There are especially a lot of people living in Apple Valley who work in office and administrative support (12.50%), sales jobs (10.39%), and teaching (9.17%).

-Apple Valley is a somewhat ethnically-diverse town.
+Apple Valley is an extremely ethnically-diverse town.
 The people who call Apple Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Apple Valley residents report their race to be White, followed by Black or African-American.
 Apple Valley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.67% of the town’s residents.
+People of Hispanic or Latino origin account for 31.36% of the town’s residents.
 Important ancestries of people in Apple Valley include Irish, English, Italian, and French .